pydata/xarray/doc/user-guide/io.rst

 Distributed writes
 ~~~~~~~~~~~~~~~~~~

-Xarray will natively use dask to write in parallel to a zarr store.
-For more
+Xarray will natively use dask to write in parallel to a zarr store, which should
-flexible parallelization, we can use ``region`` to write to limited regions of
-existing arrays in an existing Zarr store.
+satisfy most moderately sized datasets.
+For more flexible parallelization, we
+can use ``region`` to write to limited regions of arrays in an existing Zarr
+store.

-To scale this up to writing large datasets, the first step is creating an
+To scale this up to writing large datasets, first create an initial Zarr store
-initial Zarr store without writing all of its array data.
-This can be done by
+without writing all of its array data.
+This can be done by first creating a
-first creating a ``Dataset`` with dummy values stored in :ref:`dask <dask>`,
+``Dataset`` with dummy values stored in :ref:`dask <dask>`, and then calling
-and then calling ``to_zarr`` with ``compute=False`` to write only metadata
+``to_zarr`` with ``compute=False`` to write only metadata (including ``attrs``)
-(including ``attrs``) to Zarr:
+to Zarr:

 .. ipython:: python
     :suppress: